ajagtian/Java_Heap_Library/README.md

 <i>Heaps Library - utility for other macro level operations on graphs</i>
 =======================

-Contains a simple Heap implementation ini Java.
+Contains a simple Heap implementation in Java.
 Can be used to implement priority queues in the algorithms pertaining to large graphs.

 This library is custom to graphs and thus is lightweight.